yverenoir/atm-web-app/README.md

 ### Responsiveness

-The app is optimised for desktop usage.
+The app is optimised for desktop usage and limited mobile usage (e.g. font size not adapted, no separate small sized images for smaller screens).
 As it is a simulation of a physical ATM machine, mobile responsiveness was not prioritised.
 For a real customer facing banking web app, mobile responsiveness should be the first priority.

 ### E2E test